xinwrli/UDN/README.md

-# udn, river score summary
+# udn / river score summary

 ## 1. Description of the RIVER model.